 Drawing from my own life experiences, I am deeply concerned about the rapid disappearance of traditional modes of life.
 This is both from the perspectives of the people living these lives and for the profound cultural loss that it entails for us all.
 I think older cultures have valuable lessons to teach us in our efforts to live more sustainably and equitably.
 I feel that for traditional ways to be conserved effectively, they need to be translated and recontextualized to suit the needs of our times.
 In that sense, the modern conscious consumer may be our best advocate.
 This is what that Monkey Mind project is really all about.

-Women’s empowerment: Majority of our weavers and artisans are women, often from female-headed households.
-We don’t employ factories or assembly lines; our artisans either work from home or in fairtrade cottage workshops, close to where they live.
-This allows them flexibility to earn an income while taking care of their families.
-In comparison, most alternative forms of employment for Sri Lankan women often involve them having to leave the country (to the middle east as domestic workers for example) or work in factories in major urban centers.
+Women’s empowerment: The majority of our weavers and artisans are women, often from female-headed households.
+We also don’t employ factories or assembly lines.
+Instead, products such as our bedspreads and beanbag covers are made by artisans in their own homes (or in fairtrade cottage workshops close to home).
+This allows these women to earn an income while also taking care of their families.

-We don’t employ factories or assembly lines: work is done at small fairtrade cottage workshops or at the homes of our artisans.
+We don’t employ factories or assembly lines: All of the products we sell are produced in small fairtrade cottage workshops or at the homes of our artisans.

-Handmade: most everything we do is hand-dyed, handwoven and hand-embroidered in small batches.
+Handmade: Almost everything we do is hand-dyed, handwoven, and hand-embroidered in small batches.

-Fairtrade work: our artisans are fairly paid and work in safe working conditions, often at home.
+Fairtrade work: Our artisans are always paid fairly and work in safe working conditions, often at home.
 They are able to earn an income while having the time to take care of their families.